-When deciding whether or not to take a test-out exam, please keep in mind that “testing out” of a course means that you must demonstrate mastery and recall of the skills that are learned in that course.
+Certain General Engineering courses allow students who feel they have adequate preparation from high school coursework in that area to attempt a "test-out" to obtain credit for the course.
+When deciding whether or not to attempt a test-out exam, please keep in mind that testing out of a course means that you must demonstrate mastery and recall of the skills that are learned in that course.
 Simply passing a class in high school should never be considered a guarantee that you will not need to retake that class in college.

-Your performance on any placement or test-out exam is meant to serve as a measure of what you learned and can remember from your high school coursework.
-If you are attempting a test-out exam for a course, you are currently registered in you must complete the test-out exam by the fifth day of class.
+Your performance on any placement or test-out exam is meant to serve as a measure of what you learned and can remember from your prior coursework.
+If you are attempting a test-out exam for a course you are currently registered in you must complete the test-out exam by the fifth day of class.

 Test-out exams will consist of a final exam for the course and an appropriate lab test, where necessary.

-To register for a general engineering test-out exam, contact Dr. Anne-Marie Lerner at 608.342.1642 or firstname.lastname@example.org.
+To register for a general engineering test-out exam, contact the General Engineering Coordinator, Dr. Andrew Pawl, by emailing email@example.com.
 Please provide your name, email, phone number, and the course for which you would like to attempt to test-out.

 Test-Out Exam Fees

-A $20 per credit test-out fee will need to be paid before you will be allowed to take the test-out exam.
+A $20 per credit test-out fee will need to be paid before you will be allowed to take the test-out exam and is non-refundable.
 Cash or check payments can be paid on the day of the exam, before it begins.
 You will not be allowed to take the exam until the fee is paid.

 - You may not take a test-out exam for a UW-Platteville course in which you have already been assigned a grade.
 However, you are still eligible to take a test-out exam for a course from which you have withdrawn.